-Every few weeks someone emails us asking the same question: are KAYOU Naruto cards actually worth buying?
+Every few weeks someone asks the same question: are KAYOU Naruto cards actually worth buying?

 It is a fair question.
 Between Pokemon, Lorcana, One Piece and the rest of the TCG market, collectors have plenty of places to spend their money.
 KAYOU Naruto is relatively new to English-speaking markets, so it deserves an honest answer rather than a sales pitch.